asathoor/mappingCase/README.md

 # Open Data Aarhus

 In the folder geojson you'll find the file shelters.json.
 The data from Open Data Aarhus (ODAA) is deprecated.
 See [this](http://multimusen.dk/2017/11/shelters-in-aarhus/) blog post.

+# page-mmap.php

+This file is a WordPress custom page sample.